opawg/podcast-rss-useragents/README.md

 This enables logfile analysis to not only use the audio useragent, but also the RSS useragent.
 In many cases, this allows for significantly better statistics.

-Here's [an example of some data](https://podnews.net/article/podnews-podcast-stats) using this list; and [an example set of RSS feed requests](https://podnews.net/article/podnews-rss-stats).
+Here's [an example of some data](https://podnews.net/about/podcast-stats) using this list; and [an example set of RSS feed requests](https://podnews.net/about/rss-stats).
+Notice that for podcast downloads, the number of 'unknown' clients is less than 1%.

 _Caution_: there is an `iTMS` and an `itms` useragent which appear different.
 You are advised to use _case-sensitive_ comparisons.
 We use `SELECT slug FROM `podcasts-rss-ua` WHERE 'iTMS' LIKE BINARY CONCAT('%',pattern,'%') LIMIT 1` - the BINARY portion here makes this query case-sensitive.